 - Getting wooden beams into place in your living room may also require extra structural reinforcement, which further adds to the cost.

 When going with a less expensive material such as faux wood, there are fewer logistical difficulties (and therefore fewer costs) involved.
-The structural issues you might run into with real wood won’t come up with light weight faux wood beams, reducing the costs to less than $15 per foot installed.
+The structural issues you might run into with real wood won’t come up with light weight faux wood beams, dramatically reducing the cost per foot installed.

 2. What are faux wood beams made of?